mjsouthcott/04-code-quiz/README.md

 ## Description

 This website quizzes users on their basic Javascript knowledge.
-Users have 45 seconds to answer 5 multiple choice questions.
-For each incorrect answer, 5 seconds is subtracted from the remaining time.
-Once they've completed the quiz, users can add their initials to a high score list.
+Users have 60 seconds to answer 5 multiple choice questions.
+For each incorrect answer, 10 seconds is subtracted from the remaining time.
+After completing the quiz, users have the option to add their initials to a high score list.

 This website meets all of the acceptance criteria specified by the customer.